gabdzo/backstage-microservice-template/docs/adrs/0003-techdocs-with-mkdocs.md

 Chosen option: "TechDocs with MkDocs", because it provides native Backstage integration and supports documentation-as-code workflow.

-### Positive Consequences
+### Consequences

-* Documentation lives with code
+* Good, because documentation lives with code
-* Version controlled documentation
+* Good, because documentation is version controlled
-* Markdown-based writing
+* Good, because it uses Markdown for writing
-* Rich formatting and extensions
+* Good, because it provides rich formatting options
-* Native Backstage integration
+* Good, because it has native Backstage integration

-### Negative Consequences

-* Additional build step in CI/CD
+* Bad, because it requires additional build step in CI/CD
-* Storage needed for generated docs
+* Bad, because it needs storage for generated docs
-* Learning curve for advanced features
+* Bad, because it has learning curve for advanced features
-* Maintenance of documentation pipeline
+* Bad, because it requires documentation pipeline maintenance

 ## Pros and Cons of the Options